How to Respond to Guest Reviews: A Hotelier’s In-Depth Guide

 Post-Stay feedback is an imperative part of the guest journey.
 This is where hoteliers get the full picture of their guests’ experiences - what went well, what went wrong, and what can be done about it.
 TrustYou Survey empowers you to ask the right questions, align them with your branding, customize invitations to ensure a personal touch and provide detailed, actionable insights based on the feedback you receive.
 One guest’s complaint can be turned into another guest’s praise!

 Respond to Google and Booking.com Reviews Using Our Guest Experience Platform

-Responding to guest reviews shouldn’t be challenging and TrustYou has the resources to streamline the process.
+Responding to guest reviews shouldn’t be challenging, and TrustYou has the resources to streamline the process.
 Tired of typing the same responses over and over?
-Utilize our Response Templates to streamline the response process, while still leaving room for personal touches to each guest.
+Utilize our Response Templates to streamline the response process while leaving room for personal touches to each guest.
 Confused about which reviews you still need to respond to?
-The Reviews Inbox allows you to filter reviews by status to easily track your progress.
+The Reviews Inbox allows you to easily filter reviews by status to track your progress.
 TrustYou also offers Direct Response for Google and Booking.com, two of the largest online review sources in the world, so that you never have to leave the platform.

 Measure Yourself Against the Competition Using TrustYou Comp Index